Main Vespucci Screen

 In this mode modifying the OpenStreetMap data is disabled, you can however use all the menus and other functions, for example down- or up-load data.
 The main reason to use this mode is to pan and zoom in high density areas, or to avoid accidental changes when pocketing your device.

-Tapping the lock icon will toggle the mode.
+Tapping the lock icon will toggle the lock.

 In this mode you can add and change the geometry and tags of OpenStreetMap data.
-You will still need to zoom in till editing is enabled.
+You will still need to zoom until editing is enabled.

 If a small "T" is displayed on the lock icon you are in "Tag editing only" mode and will not be able to create new objects of change geometries, a small "I" indicates indoor mapping mode.
-A long press on the icon will switch to the next available and eventually cycle back to the normal unlocked mode..
+A long press on the icon will display a menu allowing you to switch between editing modes.

 The lock icon will always be located in the upper left corner of your devices screen.
 The placement of the following controls will depend on the size, orientation and age of your device, and may be in the top or bottom bar, or in a menu.